Poll Site Access: How You Can Help

 There are about 2,400 poll sties in Tennessee and our staff can only survey about 300 on any Election Day.
 2020 is a big election year and we’d like to reach many more counties and poll sites so we can best utilize our new system and address accessibility issues so that more voters can have a seamless voting experience.
 If you, or an organization that you are a part of, are interested in surveying poll sites in 2020, we’d love your help expanding this program to ensure that all Tennesseans can vote.

-Volunteers will be trained in early 2020, and will need an iOS or Android device with a camera to conduct the survey.
+Volunteers will be trained throughout 2020, and will need an iOS or Android device with a camera to conduct the survey.
 If you are interested, please complete the interest form below.
 We are excited about the new direction of this program, and we believe that with your help we can make real, provable, data-driven change in Tennessee.

 Will you join us?